paulsmith/pushup-template-fragments-demo/README.md

 This project demos Pushup's support for [template fragments][essay], which Pushup calls "inline partials", but it's the same concept.

+[Live demo](https://pushup-htmx-template-fragments.fly.dev/demo) (may or may not be still up when you read this)

 `app/pages/demo.up`:

 ```pushup